griffinhundley/streamer-analysis/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── notebooks                           <- Narrative documentation of analysis in Jupyter notebook
-├── models.                             <- .h5 files that contain the iterations of the modeling process
+├── models                              <- .h5 files that contain the iterations of the modeling process
 ├── src                                 <- directory containing source code
 │   ├── __init__.py                     <- .py file that signals to python these folders contain packages
 │   ├── modeling.py                     <- .py code used in the modeling process